 Xiang Sha Liu Jun Zi Tang is a phenomenally effective formula for regulating the digestion in Spleen Qi deficiency cases with predominate damp-cold stagnation affecting the middle jiao.

-By examining the origin of Xiang Sha Lui Jun Zi Tang, we can understand its basic function of tonifying the Qi energy and its particular strength at expelling damp, transforming phlegm and alleviating abdominal pain and digestive disorders.
+By examining the origin of Xiang Sha Lui Jun Zi Tang, we can understand its basic function of tonifying the Qi energy and its particular strength at expelling damp, transforming phlegm and alleviating abdominal discomforts.

 Xiang Sha Liu Jun Zi Pian is considered a modification of Liu Jun Zi Tang (Six Gentleman Decoction).
 Mu Xiang (Aucklandia) and Sha Ren (Cardamom seed) are added to the base formula.
 Both Chinese herbs aromatically transform dampness and promote the movement of Qi, respectively.
 They are warming in nature and reinforce the base formula's effect of strengthening the Qi of the middle jiao.
-Mu Xiang specifically resolves stagnant Qi of the Spleen, Stomach and Intestines, thereby alleviating abdominal pain and discomfort.
+Mu Xiang specifically resolves stagnant Qi of the Spleen, Stomach and Intestines, thereby alleviating abdominal discomfort.
 Sha Ren is particularly effective in reducing nausea and is commonly used to treat morning sickness.
-Recent studies demonstrate Sha Ren's ability to relieve abdominal bloating, spasms and pain.1
+Recent studies demonstrate Sha Ren's ability to relieve abdominal bloating.1